byu-cs-236-classroom-templates/project-1/docs/LEXER.md

     * Run each FSM on the string
     * Choose the “winning” FSM
     * Add the corresponding token to a list
+    * If the token is `UNDEFINED` then it is the last token produced and the rest of the input is ignored
     * Advance to next part of input_string

+### Important considerations

+**Order Matters:** choosing the _"winning"_ machine is based on the number of characters read by each machine and the priority of each machine.
+The priority is determined by the order in which the machines are checked by the lexer.
+Earlier machines have priority over later machines.
+In this way, if two machines read the same number of characters, the earlier machine wins.

+**Undefined stops the lexer:** if the _"winning"_ machine is ever the `Undefined` machine, then lexical analysis stops.
+The `UNDEFINED` token should be yielded as the last token even if there is still input left to process.